tvl83/DeveloperDocumentation/src/content/sdk-documentation/connection-management.md

 section: SDK Documentation
 ---

-Also see [Connecting A Robot](/sphero-robot-basics/connecting-a-robot) for the end-user connection experience.
+Also see [Connecting A Robot](/sphero-robot-basics/connecting-a-robot) for the consumer connection experience.

 ### Overview
 The Sphero Robot SDKs all connect to robots using the same **DiscoveryAgent** concept.
 In order to connect, simply register for *robot connection state change* notifications and start Discovery.
 If your App is specific to one robot, use the specific DiscoveryAgent to the protocol.